PHILIPS AVENT SCD525 - Baby monitors

 - Never put any object containing liquid on top of the baby unit.

-- Check if the voltage indicated on the adapters of the baby unit and the charger corresponds to
+- Check if the voltage indicated on the adapters of the baby unit and the charger corresponds to the local voltage before you connect the appliance.

 - Only use the adapter supplied to connect the baby unit to the power outlet.